janfuhrer/podsalsa/docs/dependency-track/README.md

 ```bash
 export API_TOKEN=xxx
 ```
 ## Upload SBOMs

-Have a look at the [manual SBOM import](manual-sbom-import.md) for more information on how to upload SBOMs to Dependency-Track.
+You can either import SBOMs manually via the frontend or via the API.
+The manual import is described in the [manual SBOM import](manual-sbom-import.md) section.

+Another way to import all SBOMs automatically is to use the [sbom-operator](sbom-operator.md).
+This only applies to SBOMs from container images running in a Kubernetes cluster.

 ## Search for components